PAPO: Perception-Aware Policy Optimization for Multimodal Reasoning

 Perception Error Reduction

-PAPO consistently outperforms GRPO across all benchmarks, with particularly pronounced improvements on vision-dependent tasks.
+PAPO consistently outperforms both GRPO and DAPO across all benchmarks, with particularly pronounced improvements on vision-dependent tasks.
 The results demonstrate that our simple yet effective approach successfully addresses the perception bottleneck in multimodal reasoning without requiring additional computational resources or external models.
+PAPO can serve as a direct drop-in replacement for both GRPO and DAPO.

 Ablation Studies